micropython/micropython-lib/python-ecosys/requests/README.md

   multipart-form encoding of post data (this can be done manually).
 * Compressed requests/responses are not currently supported.
 * File upload is not supported.
-* Chunked encoding in responses is not supported.
 * HTTP keep-alive connection reuse is not supported (Connection: close by default).

 ### Follow-up work

-* Chunked response bodies.
 * TLS certificate verification (see micropython-lib issue #838).
 * ``stream=True`` incremental body reads (see issue #777).